manasa-arun/python/content/en/Tips/Differences-between-list-methods-append-and-extend.md

 description: "The differences between list methods, append and extend in Python."
 date: "2022-08-09T04:15:05+09:00"
 draft: false
-link: "differecnces between list methods, append and extend"
+link: "append vs extend"
-author: "Shittu Olumide"
+author: ""
 ---

 ## Overview

 It's safe to say that python's ability to employ methods is one of its key advantages.
 If nothing else, you'll use them a lot while developing python applications.
 The reusable code that can be used at any point over the course of the program is contained in these methods.

 In object-oriented programming, there are objects.
 They are made up of traits and actions.
 In addition, an object's properties and behavior are defined by its attributes and methods, respectively.
 These methods are defined within a class.